perrelet/sassy/README.md

 # SASSY

 A rather saucy way of implementing SCSS on your WordPress install.
-This plugin was written due to the limitations of similar plugins in the wp repository and was heavily inspired by Juan Echeverry's [SCSS-Library](https://wordpress.org/plugins/scss-library/?ref=commonninja) plugin.
+This plugin was written due to the limitations of similar plugins in the wp repository and was inspired by Juan Echeverry's [SCSS-Library](https://wordpress.org/plugins/scss-library/?ref=commonninja) plugin.

 ## Usage